During 2020, we learned a lot about getting puppies and dogs to their new homes in a safe and affordable manner.

 - Puppies may not be transported before the age of 8 weeks.

 A: Make sure the transporter is registered, has a valid license and insurance, and is bonded.
 There are a lot of good people out there who are just trying to earn an honest dollar.
 Transporting your precious cargo is not an easy task, but be safe and check registrations, references and reviews.
-You can do this by going to the USDA APHIS site and/or the Better Business Bureau (BBB) and look up Pet Transport Flight/Ground Services.
+You can do this by going to the USDA APHIS site and/or the Better Business Bureau (BBB) and looking up Pet Transport Flight/Ground Services.
 You also can check reviews via Google or Facebook.
 See what others say about the transportation company you have chosen before the puppy gets in a vehicle.

 - USDA complete guide to animal care is available at: https://www.aphis.usda.gov/animal_welfare/downloads/AC_BlueBook_AWA_508_comp_version.pdf